jaideepmurkute/Face-Detection-and-Landmark-Detection-with-OpenCV-and-DLib/README.md

 # Face-Detection-and-Landmark-Detection-with-OpenCV-and-DLib

 Code to detect face and the 68 landmark points on face, from the camera feed.
+Supports Image, Video and the live camera feed.

 Run: python dlib_face_landmarks_detector.py